charles-l/ix/README.md

 - Simpler is *always* better.

 # Ideas
-- A super compatability layer.
-Basically wine baked into the kernel.
 - Microkernel, cause it seems better?
 - Separation of cruft ('cause the world is full of it).
 If compatablity garbage needs to run, keep it away from everything else.